simoncblyth/opticks/oglrap/gl/index.rst

 Records : corresponding to each recorded step of the photon
 -------------------------------------------------------------

-The records buffer of has shape (3M, 16, 2, 4) with each step point domain compressed into 2*4 shorts (16 bits) totalling 128 bits.
+The records buffer has shape (3M, 16, 2, 4) with each step point
+domain compressed into 2*4 shorts (16 bits) totalling 128 bits.

 Relevant sources: